-OK, I won’t be fine with Steve exiting the MCU forever — I will miss him.
+OK, I will not be fine with Steve exiting the MCU forever — I will miss him.
 A lot.
 But that is what grief is — appreciating what you had while wishing you still had it.

 Even if the Thanos snap that destroyed half of all living beings is undone in some fashion in “Avengers: Endgame,” Thor still lost two people he was close to in the previous Avengers film, “Infinity War.”
 Those perfect biceps didn’t give Thor the ability to save Loki or Heimdall, two people with whom he shared a lot of history.
 Going forward, Thor has to live with the wrenching memories of their deaths and his feelings of responsibility — and all of that is prime fodder for character development.
 One of the best things about the generally pleasing “Infinity War” was Chris Hemsworth’s nimble, thoughtful performance.
 The actor brilliantly executed every comedic bit he was handed, but I still felt the weight of Thor’s losses and regrets.

 What are we if not a collection of other people’s memories?